 I provide on road driver risk assessments.
 I do not provide driving assessments.

 What is the difference between a risk assessment and a driving assessment?

-A driving assessment considers if a driver is safe to continue driving, would benefit from further training or vehicle adaptations.
-For example, does the driver have quick enough reactions, is their vision to the required standard, can they co-ordinate controls, have they got acceptable spacial awareness, are they able to press a foot brake pedal with enough force to operate the brake or can they turn a steering wheel briskly enough to steer away from danger or would they benefit from hand controls or lighter steering.
+A driving assessment considers if a driver is safe to continue driving, would benefit from further training or vehicle adaptations following illness or injury.
+For example, following a stroke, does the driver have quick enough reactions to effectively manage hazards, is their vision to the required standard, can they co-ordinate controls, have they got acceptable spacial awareness, are they able to press a foot brake pedal with enough force to operate the brake or can they turn a steering wheel briskly enough to steer away from danger or would they benefit from hand controls or lighter steering.

 As an employer you need to be aware of your responsibilities when an employee returns to work after an illness or an injury which could affect their ability to drive safely.

 What policies and procedures have you got in place to make sure your drivers and your organisation have fulfilled their obligations?
-For example, do you know that some diabetics using insulin may have additional obligations they have to fulfil such as notifying DVLA.
-Have a read though the DVLA assessing fitness to drive for further information.
+For example, do you know that some diabetics using insulin may have additional obligations they have to fulfil such as notifying the Driver and Vehicle Licensing Agency (DVLA).
+Have you considered reading the DVLA assessing fitness to drive document for further information.
 Assessing Fitness to Drive: Guide for medical professionals

 What questions do you ask your drivers when they return to work from serious illness or injury to make sure they are still legally able to drive?
 For example, how would you know if they are required to attend a driving test centre to be formally assessed by a DVLA driving examiner?
 How would you know if they have been referred for an assessment at one of the regional driving assessment centres and may have had a provisional disability assessment driving licence issued to them with a code 121?

 Do you complete driving licence checks using DVLA records?